u-boot/u-boot/doc/develop/falcon.rst

 The Falcon Mode extends this way allowing to start the Linux kernel directly from SPL.
-A new command is added to U-Boot to prepare the parameters that SPL must pass to the kernel, using ATAGS or Device Tree.
+A new command is added to U-Boot to prepare the parameters that SPL must pass to the kernel using a Device Tree.

 In normal mode, these parameters are generated each time before loading the kernel, passing to Linux the address in memory where